Yarikml/surf-course/task-16/README.md

 # Description of your result
-Photo gallery with detailed photo preview
+Magic ball with the predictions
 ## Description
-Create photo grid from mock resources.
-Create Hero transition to details page with scale and blur animation for page view.
+Create layout from figma.
+Add animations to the ball.
+Add data layer with controller for requesting reply.
+Add shake gesture service for detecting gestures.
 ## How to
-cd task-15
+cd task-16

 dart bin/main.dart
 ## Demo